You might found your charger adapter prongs bent a little after it fell quite harshly, or perhaps you receive a faulty product from shipping.

 In the tutorial above, I’m fixing a wattmeter prong which bent to the front side of the plug.
 I managed to fix that and the device is working perfectly fine.

 - Is it safe to perform this action?

 There is no clear answer to this question, but one discussion suggests they are doing that all the time and never encountered any issue.
 Just be gentle and careful when applying pressure to the prongs.

 - What if the plug breaks off?

 This rarely happens but if you broke the plug, you have to replace the plug by asking a technician.
 However, there are dozens of tutorials on the internet that can help.
-Still, the technician has better knowledge and experience to deal with this.
+Still, help from a technician is better than figuring it out by yourself.

 - I don't have pliers, what should I do?

 Pliers are not a rare thing.
 There are tons of them within a few steps of your neighborhood.
 Ask them to borrow the pliers.
-But if you are afraid to interact with other humans, pliers are available on the Amazon for as little as $5.
+You may use your fingers, but I wouldn't recommend.